-The benefit payable by the fund as a result of the member's death is deemed to accrue to the deceased member immediately before his or her death.
-The fund has an obligation to apply for a tax directive on the death of the member; the reason must be indicated as "death before retirement" and an IRP5 tax certificate must be issued.
-The payment of these benefits is regulated by the provisions of section 37C of the Pension Funds Act.
-Benefits classified as "unclaimed benefits" under the definition of "unclaimed benefit" in the Pension Funds Act will not be subject to tax in the hands of the deceased member's beneficiaries when claimed and paid, provided that a tax directive was obtained from SARS in respect of the amount that was deemed to accrue immediatley before the death of the member.
+The benefit payable by the fund as a result of the member's death accrues to the deceased member on his or her date of death.
+The fund has an obligation to apply for a tax directive on the death of the member, 16 the reason must be indicated as "death before retirement" and an IRP5 tax certificate must be issued.
+The payment of these benefits is regulated by the provisions of section 37C of the Pension Funds Act but there are some instances where the beneficiaries of the deceased cannot be traced within 24 months after the date of the member's death.
+These benefits should be classified as "unclaimed benefits" if the death benefit was not claimed by the beneficiaries.
+The death benefit, classified as an "unclaimed benefit", will not be subject to tax in the hands of the deceased member's beneficiaries.